Fade Ogunro: Education and career

-She is the co-owner and head of production in FilmFactoryNG a video production company.
-She also runs her own fashion show called Fashion Friday with Fade.
+Fade Ogunro is the co-owner and Head of Production at FilmFactoryNG, a Nigeria-based video production company.
+She is also the creator and host of the fashion programme Fashion Friday with Fade.
 She is the first African woman to sit on the Global Campaign Board of Cherie Blair Foundation For Women, a foundation that helps discover women entrepreneurs in low and middle income countries.

 Ogunro is a former ballerina.
 She is sponsoring Anthony Mmesoma Madu, an 11 year old ballerina whose video went viral in 2020.